-Casual position (18 hours/week); Must be available to work 1-2 evenings per week (sleepover at the Museum), Sundays during the day, and some Saturdays.
+Casual position (18 hours/week); Must be available to work 1-2 evenings (sleep over at the Museum) and 1 to 2 weekdays/weekend days per week.

 Desired Education and Experience: High School degree or equivalent in training and experience to successfully perform the job.
 Must be able to handle multiple projects and maintain composure.
 Must have experience working with children and presenting to a range of audiences.

 Machines and Equipment Used: Computer, audiovisual equipment, LCD projector, iPad/Tablet, video camera, telephone.
 Proficient in Microsoft Office.